-A manufacturer and supplier of products for water treatment, filtration and purification has invested £220,000 in relocating to new premises in Allerton Bywater, with the support of a £25,000 grant accessed through Leeds City Region Enterprise Partnership’s (LEP) Growth Service.
+We’re investing £220,000 in relocating to new premises in Allerton Bywater, which includes a research facility.
+The move has been made possible by a £25,000 grant, accessed through Leeds City Region Enterprise Partnership’s (LEP) Growth Service.

-Grant support for relocation from Ledston Luck Enterprise Park to the new 1,250 sq ft premises at Kiln Park in Allerton Bywater, has allowed the company’s offices, manufacturing and storage to be brought together under a single roof.
-A new testing and research facility has also been created.
+Vital grant support from Ledston Luck Enterprise Park has enabled us to begin our relocation to a new 1,250 sq ft premises at Kiln Park in Allerton Bywater.
+The move will bring our offices, manufacturing and storage facilities together under a single roof.

 The LEP Growth Service is delivered in Leeds in partnership with Leeds City Council and Leeds Beckett University.
 The service aims to link SME businesses to the wide range of support available through the LEP and other organisations, including grants to help invest in growth, create new jobs and prosperity for the region.

-Following the move, Excel Water’s team of nine full-time and part-time staff is set to expand, with five new jobs in the pipeline, including a new business manager, water treatment engineer and accounts administrator, plus two trainee positions.
+Following the move, our team of nine full-time and part-time staff is set to expand, with five new jobs in the pipeline.
+These new jobs include a business manager, water treatment engineer and accounts administrator, plus two trainee positions.

-Expansion of the business will allow more large-scale projects to be undertaken such as those recently completed at a large car manufacturing plant in Oxfordshire and a major regional hospital in Lancashire.
+This expansion will allow more large-scale projects to be undertaken, such as those recently completed at a large car manufacturing plant in Oxfordshire and a major regional hospital in Lancashire.

 The project in Oxfordshire involved the design, manufacture and installation of a system capable of processing 40,000 litres of water per hour.
 The system uses nano filtration and reverse osmosis to produce pure water used to clean vehicles in between paint applications.

 In Lancashire, our team has installed a water purification system for a major regional hospital, designed to treat water extracted from the hospital’s own bore hole.
 The system takes out iron and other metals present in water taken directly from the ground.